tintin10q/advanced-network-security-notes/SCION.md

 ![[SCION path combination simple.png]]

 The SCION packet contains AS-level path (with ingress and egress interfaces) to get from source to destination and also MAC.
-This requires key mangagement with border routers and becon servers.
+This requires key management with border routers and bacon servers.
 Only the ISD border routers have to decide on paths and so only border routers use the ingress and egress interfaces.
-This way intraAS can have its own adressing.
+This way intra AS can have its own addressing.
 Destination can respond to source by just inverting the path that is in the header or perform own path lookup.

-There is SCION control message protocol SCMP (literally an ancronyms in an acronyms...) for link revocation.
+There is SCION control message protocol SCMP (literally an acronyms in an acronym...) for link revocation.

 ## Origin and Path Trace (OPT)

-This is an exstension to SCION to validate packet sources and traces and integrity of data and  paths.
+This is an extension to SCION to validate packet sources and traces and integrity of data and  paths.

 The idea is that the SCION headers contain a Origin Validation (OV) header.
-This requires everyone to actually have symetic keys!
+This requires everyone to actually have symmetric keys!

-The cool thing is that every AS will add their signature to the packet by sining the datahash.
-This is then send back and then you know that the path was also taken.
-This is send in the path validation field.
+The cool thing is that every AS will add their signature to the packet by singing the data hash.
+This is then sent back, and then you know that the path was also taken.
+This is sent in the path validation field.